Hanif Mohammad: Life and career

 In 1958–59, he surpassed Don Bradman's record for the highest individual first-class innings.
 Hanif made 499 for Karachi in a match against Bahawalpur before being run out attempting his five hundredth run; this stood for more than 35 years before being passed by Brian Lara in 1994.
 It was the first instance of a triple and quadruple century being scored in the Quaid-e-Azam Trophy.
 In all he made 55 first-class centuries and finished with a strong first-class career average of 52.32.
 He could bowl with either arm, and kept wicket on a number of occasions.
 He is known to have played the slowest test innings when he scored 20 off 223 balls at a strike rate of 8.97.

 Hanif's career lasted until 1975–76, but he never played in the English County Championship, although he did have an outing for the Northamptonshire Second XI in August 1965 whilst preparing for his appearance for a Rest of the World XI against England at the Scarborough Festival a few days later.
 Hanif was named as a Wisden Cricketer of the Year in 1968 and in January 2009 he was named along with two other Pakistani players, Imran Khan and Javed Miandad, among the inaugural batch of 55 inductees into the ICC's Hall of Fame.

 In one Test match against Australia, Hanif scored a century in the first innings.
 In the second, he was given out stumped by Barry Jarman off the bowling of Tom Veivers for 93.
 Hanif respected the umpire's decision.
 Later in a press conference Jarman admitted that Hanif was not out.

 In 1972, after retiring from international cricket, Hanif co-founded the magazine The Cricketer Pakistan.
 He edited this magazine for two decades.
 He also served as the team manager for Pakistan International Airlines (PIA).

 Batting performance

 Family members

-Many other members of Hanif's family were also cricketers: his brothers Mushtaq, Sadiq and Wazir all played Tests for Pakistan, as did his son Shoaib.
+Hanif was one of the five Mohammad brothers, four of whom (Wazir, Mushtaq, Sadiq and Hanif himself) played Test cricket for Pakistan, as did his son Shoaib.
 Another brother Raees was once twelfth man for Pakistan, and four nephews had first-class careers.
-His mother Ameer Bee was a national badminton champion in pre-independence British India.
+Hanif's grandson, Shehzar Mohammad, is also a Pakistani first-class cricketer.
+Hanif's mother Ameer Bee was a national badminton champion in pre-independence British India.